What will be the most miserable economies in 2018?

 What is the misery index?

-Okun invented the misery index in the 1970s while working at the Brookings Institution.
+The misery index, originally created by Arthur Okun, a member of the Council of Economic Advisers to U.S. President Lyndon B. Johnson, was invented in the 1970s while he worked at the Brookings Institution.
 The misery index is often trotted out during times of economic turmoil and Okun’s invention was certainly timed to perfection in that regard.
 During the 1970s, the U.S. as well as much of the rest of the world was suffering from both high inflation and high unemployment, which came to be called “stag-flation”.
 This was largely caused by OPEC’s rise to power and subsequent oil shipment boycott to the U.S. and other western nations in retaliation for their assistance to Israel during the Yom Kippur War.
 This situation caused oil prices to skyrocket and economic growth to slow while the stock market crashed.

 Although the misery index usually appears in times of economic turmoil, the global economy is doing pretty well at the moment.
 We forecast global growth at 3.2% in 2018, which would represent the highest growth in many years.
 However, we’ve brought out the misery index anyway to see which economies will be moving toward misery and happiness in 2018.